zulip/docker-zulip/README.md

 with `kubectl create -f ./kubernetes/`.

 You should read the `docker-compose` section above to understand how this works, since it's a very similar setup.
-You'll want to to clone this repository, and edit the `zulip-rc.yml` to configure the image, etc.
+You'll want to clone this repository, edit the `zulip-rc.yml` to configure the image, etc.

 ### Installing minikube for testing